De2290/epsilon/README.md

 Right now, this project is in beta, but it supports GET and POST requests, and checking the body of them.

+EDIT: Now you can also check the response codes and headers of the response.

 ## Installation
 These steps will show how to get a local copy of the library compiled and running on your system.